Variables

 TZ: ${TIMEZONE:-UTC}

 Lawn substitutes the real values at runtime.
+The :-default fallback keeps compose files valid for standalone use with docker compose up.

 Substitution Syntax